israt-urme/Phonebook-Management-System/README.md

 # Phonebook-Management-System
 A phonebook management system is a python GUI project.
-The project is done by "pycharm" environment in python language.